saxix/django-concurrency/docs/install.rst

 Test suite
 ----------

-|concurrency| come with a set of tests that can simulate different scenarions
+|concurrency| comes with a set of tests that can simulate different scenarions

 * basic versioned model
 * inherited model
 * inherited model from abstract model
-* inherited model from external projcet model
+* inherited model from external project model
 * django User model
 * models with custom save
+* proxy models
+* admin actions

 How to run the tests
 ---------------------